Today’s Guest: A.J. Jacobs, Esquire magazine writer, contributing editor, author, Drop Dead Healthy, The Year of Living Biblically, The Know-It-All

 Mr. Media is recorded live before a studio audience of middle-aged Al Bundys who hope we spend the entire interview talking about what it’s like to be in the same room with Sofia Vergara… in the NEW new media capital of the world… St. Petersburg, Florida!

 If I were the president of one of the broadcast networks, I’d take another look at signing up A.J.
 Jacobs to make a sitcom based on his life.

 (And yes, I know it’s been tried before – as described by A.J. himself in Esquire magazine last fall, but this idea is worth a second look.)

 All the basic elements are there: A.J. is a neurotic, Jewish writer living in Manhattan with his grounded wife and naturally funny three boys, two of whom are twins.
 His extended family is full of characters, including his late Aunt Marti, a delightful eccentric, and his late grandfather, legendary Manhattan labor attorney Theodore Kheel.

 A.J.
-JACOBS audio excerpt: “I was surprised: I had low testosterone.
+JACOBS podcast excerpt: “I was surprised: I had low testosterone.
 I said to the doctor, ‘What’s wrong with low testosterone?’
 He said, ‘Well, if you have more testosterone, you’ll have a bigger sex drive. ‘ I said, ‘Doctor, I have three young kids.
 What possible outlet would I possibly have for that?’
 But there are other advantages: testosterone increases your energy level.
 So I was able to remedy it and raise it to normal levels.
 But I’m not at Silvio Berlusconi levels.”

 His day job is as a senior writer for Esquire magazine, one that sends him all over the country to interview and banter with actresses who are literally the most beautiful women in the world.
 Think of the guest star opportunities!